-Identify, as and if applicable, the members of the company's Board of Directors who hold the office of director in other companies within its group:irector's Name director's name Corporate Name of the Group Company Type of Directorship (Executive, Non-Executive, Independent).
+Identify, as and if applicable, the members of the company's Board of Directors who hold the office of director in other companies within its group: director's name Corporate Name of the Group Company Type of Directorship (Executive, Non-Executive, Independent).
 Indicate if director is also the Chairman.
-Tse Sang Aloysius Lee Tan Kian Seng Millennium & Copthorne Hotels plc Group CDL Entertainment & Leisure Pte Ltd-(Singapore) Director and Chief Executive Officer Director CDL Entertainment & Leisure Pte Ltd CDL Investments New Zealand Limited (New Zealand) Director Director CDL Hotels (Labuan) Limited City Century Pte.
-Ltd. (Singapore) Director Director CDL Hotels Japan Pte.
-Ltd. First Sponsor Group Limited(Singapore) Director Non-Executive Director Harbour Land Corporation Harbour Land Corporation (Philippines) Director Non-Executive Director CDL Investments New Zealand Limited Hong Director Director
+Tan Kian Seng CDL Entertainment & Leisure Pte Ltd (Singapore) Director